sandyfletcher/GONZO/README.md

 MECHANICAL FLOW
 ------------------------

-⚙️  User arrives at the site and is immediately assigned a randomized visitor ID (example console log: "Connected to server as HsJ78HmzhwS-iuJLAAKj")
+⚙️  User arrives at the site and is immediately assigned a randomized visitor ID

-⚙️  Clicking the "> START ROOM" button sends a "create_room" event to the server via Socket.IO
+⚙️  Clicking the "> START ROOM" button sends a create_room event to the server via Socket.IO

-⚙️  The server generates a unique room ID, creates a new room object in server memory, gives the creator the "owner" tag, and emits a "room_created" event back to the client with the new room ID
+⚙️  The server generates a unique room ID, creates an associated room object, and emits a room_created event back to the client

-⚙️  The server's emission triggers client-side JavaScript to redirect the user to the unique room URL, then sends a join_room event back to the server
+⚙️  The browser learning the room ID triggers JavaScript that redirects the user to the unique URL, then sends a join_room event back to the server

-⚙️
+⚙️  The server recognizes the oldSocketId and re-associates the user, updating their ID with a new one, then broadcasting the updated participant list to the room

-⚙️
+⚙️  Usernames are quite long (e.g.: HsJ78HmzhwS-iuJLAAKj), so they're truncated and assigned a colour identifier to make it easy to differentiate users from one another

-⚙️ The client is redirected to the unique room URL (e.g., room.html#...).
-This page load creates a new socket connection and a new ID.
+⚙️  The room functions by storing the last 10 messages in memory and culling anything additional every minute

-⚙️ Upon loading room.html, the client script reads the room ID from the URL.
-It also retrieves the previous socket ID from session storage and sends both to the server in a join_room event.
+⚙️  When a user sends a message, the server broadcasts that message to all other clients in the same room and adds it to the message history

-⚙️ The server receives the join_room event.
-It recognizes the oldSocketId and correctly re-associates the user (whether they are the owner or a participant), updating their ID to the new one.
-It then broadcasts the updated participant list to everyone in the room.
+⚙️  Clickable share buttons offer text- and image-based ways to share the room with others

-⚙️ After a successful join, the server sends the last 10 messages and events (load_history) to the new user for context.
-The client then updates its session storage with its new socket ID, ensuring it can be recognized again if it has to reconnect.
+⚙️  When others join, the server repeats the process of assigning pseudonymous identifiers, broadcasts their arrival to the chatroom, and provides them the stored conversation context

-⚙️ Other users join using the same URL.
-As they join, the server adds them to the room's participant list and broadcasts the update.
+⚙️  If the room's owner disconnects, the server allows a grace period of 3 seconds to reconnect for users with poor internet connections

-⚙️ When a user sends a message, the server broadcasts that message to all other clients in the same room and adds it to the room's message history.
+⚙️  If the owner of the room disconnects, a grace period of 3 seconds to reconnect

-⚙️ If the designated "owner" of the room disconnects, a 3-second timer starts.
+ is triggered allows them to reconnect, a 3-second timer starts.
 If they do not reconnect within this window (by reloading the page, which triggers the join_room flow), the server emits a room_closed event to all participants and deletes the room and its message history from memory.

 GETTING STARTED
 ------------------------